pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - The `update` method should update the position with the velocity
 - The `display` method should draw the Ball on screen as a rectangle using the position and size properties
 - The `reset` method should set the position back to the centre of the canvas
+- Remember to use `this` whenever you refer to properties of the class
 - (Answer in the slide notes)

 ???